 \section{Conclusion}

-We have proposed a step-search SQP algorithm (\SSSPQ{}) for solving stochastic optimization problems with deterministic equality constraints, i.e., the setting in which constraint function values and derivatives are available, but only stochastic estimates of the objective function and its associated derivatives can be computed.
-We showed that under reasonable assumptions on the inexact probabilistic zeroth- and first-order oracles, with overwhelmingly high probability, in $O(\varepsilon^{-2})$ iterations our algorithm can produce an iterate that satisfies the first-order $\varepsilon$-stationarity, which matches the iteration complexity of the deterministic counterparts of the SQP algorithm \cite{CurtONeiRobi21}.
+We have proposed a step-search SQP algorithm (\SSSPQ{}) for solving stochastic optimization problems with deterministic equality constraints.
+We showed that under reasonable assumptions on the inexact probabilistic zeroth- and first-order oracles, for any $\varepsilon$ greater than a positive quantity dictated by the noise and bias in the oracles, with overwhelmingly high probability, in $O(\varepsilon^{-2})$ iterations our algorithm can produce an iterate that satisfies the first-order $\varepsilon$-stationarity, which matches the iteration complexity of the deterministic counterparts of the SQP algorithm \cite{CurtONeiRobi21}.
 Numerical results provide strong evidence for the efficiency and efficacy of the proposed method.
 Some future directions include but are not limited to, $(1)$ incorporating stochastic constraint evaluations into the algorithm design and analysis, and $(2)$ extending the framework to the setting with inequality constraints.
 Both avenues above are subjects of future work as they require significant adaptations in the design, analysis, and implementation of the algorithm.